PinewoodPip/epip/docs/Documentation/Client/UI/Generic/Introduction.md

 ```

 !!! warning Usage warning
-    Though accessing an element's MovieClip is possible, its purpose is for debugging only.
+    Though accessing an element's MovieClip is possible, its purpose is for internal & debug usage only.
 Interfacing with elements outside of their public APIs is not supported and any such use is prone to breaking in future releases with no warning.

 ## Elements